All Episodes

 So they had to get rid of her.

-The point is the Republicans will not circle the wagons and defend very many.
+The point is, the Republicans will not circle the wagons and defend very many.

 Conservatives will not circle the wagons and defend.

-Now, I defended Clarence Thomas not even knowing who he was, because I knew what happened.
+Now, I defended Clarence Thomas not even knowing who he was because I knew what happened.

 I knew the libs were lying about him because I know the libs.

-Not because she was maybe lying or telling the truth, but because he would be tainted.
+There are some conservatives today, if Clarence Thomas was accused today about Anita Hill, would throw him overboard, not because she was maybe lying or telling the truth, but because he would be tainted.

 They would throw him overboard.